www.scantips.com

 How You CAN Reinvest Stock Dividends

+Dividend ReInvestmet Plans may be called DRIP.
 The way to reinvest regular stock dividends may not be obvious at some brokers, but it often can be done.
+However ETF (Exchange Traded Funds, which trade in whole shares) may not be eligible at all brokers.

 If the dividend was $1.60 per share, and you had 100 shares, then that dividend is $160.
 If the (then reduced) stock price is $60 per share, $160 reinvested would buy 2.6667 more shares.
 Mutual funds easily handle reinvestment of such fractional shares, but individual stocks do not.
 Stock exchanges work with whole shares, and strongly prefer lots in multiples of 100 shares.
 They have no option to trade fractional shares.